prof-rossetti/my-first-nodejs-app/README.md

 # ... etc.
 ```

-Also run the "cryptos" script to get some cryptocurrency ratings:
+Run the "cryptos" script to get some cryptocurrency ratings:

 ```sh
 node app/cryptos.js
 ```

-### Firebase Database

-TBA
+`